Mesoscopic transport in KSTAR plasmas: avalanches and the $E \times B$ staircase: Results

-Various dynamics of $T_\mathrm{e}$ corrugation, including the initial formation and transitions, has been revealed by investigating the long range vertical $\delta T_\mathrm{e} / \langle T_\mathrm{e} \rangle$ profiles across the plasma center obtained in the previous experiment~\cite{Choi:2019wy}.
-Fig. \ref{fig:stairdyn}(a) shows the formation process of the $T_\mathrm{e}$ corrugation shown in Figs. \ref{fig:stair2019}(b) and \ref{fig:stair2019}(c).
-Initially, a localized perturbation near $R_\mathrm{av}$ arises in the weak trail of the preceding large avalanche-like event.
-The perturbation grows in size, propagates toward the plasma center with the speed of 100 m/s, and becomes a global corrugation with the meso-scale vertical width $\Delta_z = 10.8$~cm.
-It dissipates in time with appearance of an $m=1$ structure for about 1~msec~\cite{Choi:2019wy}.
-In addition, transitions of the corrugation width from high-$k_z$ ($1/\Delta_z$) to low-$k_z$ and from low-$k_z$ to high-$k_z$ are also observed as shown in Figs. \ref{fig:stairdyn}(b) and \ref{fig:stairdyn}(c), respectively.
-In Fig. \ref{fig:stairdyn}(b) a weak high-$k_z$ corrugation ($\Delta_z \approx 10$~cm) grows to have the bigger amplitude and larger width ($\Delta_z \approx 20$~cm).
-It is worth noting that merging of small scale staircases, or transport barriers, has been considered one possible way to form a large scale transport barrier~\cite{AshourvanPRE2016}.
-Although the low-$k_z$ corrugation in Fig. \ref{fig:stairdyn}(b) dissipates in time probably through the collisional damping (see Supplementary Material, Fig. S1~\cite{SM}), the increased $\delta T_\mathrm{e}$ amplitude implies the stronger transport regulation with the low-$k_z$ corrugation.
-In Fig. \ref{fig:stairdyn}(c) the opposite transition from low-$k_z$ to high-$k_z$ is introduced.
-Initial $\Delta_z \approx 25$~cm of the corrugation becomes about the half within about 0.3~msec.
-These observations show that the $T_\mathrm{e}$ corrugation in KSTAR plasmas is a dynamical structure~\cite{GhendrihEPJD2014} rather than the stationary~\cite{DifNF2017}.
+The initial formation and transformations of the $E \times B$ staircase have been revealed by investigating the long range vertical $\delta T_\mathrm{e} / \langle T_\mathrm{e} \rangle$ profiles obtained in the previous experiment (see Methods~\ref{sec:kstaravst})~\cite{Choi:2019wy}.
+Fig.~\ref{fig:stairdyn}(a) shows the formation process of the $E \times B$ staircase.
+Initially, a localized perturbation near $R_\mathrm{av}$ arises.
+The perturbation grows in size, propagates toward the plasma center with the speed of 100 m/s which is anomalously fast~\cite{LeePRL2003}, and results in the globally self-organized mini barriers with the mesoscale vertical tread width $\Delta_z = 10.8$~cm.
+They dissipate in time with the appearance of an $m=1$ structure for about 1~msec, but reform repeatedly~\cite{Choi:2019wy}.
+In addition, the change of the $E \times B$ staircase width is observed as shown in Figs.~\ref{fig:stairdyn}(b) and \ref{fig:stairdyn}(c).
+In Fig.~\ref{fig:stairdyn}(b) the weak amplitude and small width staircase ($\Delta_z \approx 10$~cm) grows to have a stronger amplitude and larger width ($\Delta_z \approx 20$~cm).
+It is worth noting that the merging of small scale transport barriers~\cite{HughesAJ2021} has been considered one possible way to form a large scale strong transport barrier~\cite{AshourvanPRE2016}.
+For example, a sudden merger or disappearance of multiple zonal-band structures leading to a few broader zonal jets has been observed in long term simulation of forced two-dimensional barotropic incompressible flows in the geophysical fluid dynamics context~\cite{ObusePF2010}.
+In Fig.~\ref{fig:stairdyn}(c) the opposite transformation is shown.
+The initial $\Delta_z \approx 25$~cm staircase becomes about the half width within 0.3~msec.
+Observations in KSTAR plasmas show that the $E \times B$ staircase is persistent but not very stationary (destruction, reformation and transformation), which is consistent with the observations in the gyrokinetic simulations~\cite{GhendrihEPJD2014, DifNF2017}.